-When the LWM2M Server issues an operation on an Object, the LWM2M Client has to obtain the Access Right for this Server on each Object Instance according to Section 7.2.2. and has to check for each particular Object Instance whether the Access Right is granted prior to perform the requested operation on it.

-In particular, the following cases apply, according to the requested operation:

-For the “Read” Object operation, the LWM2M Client MUST retrieve all the Object Instances for which the LWM2M Server has “Read” Access Right; for each of these qualified Object Instances, the LWM2M Client MUST retrieve all the Resources except the Resources which do not support the “Read” operation.
-The Client MUST then aggregate in the response to the Server, all the information individually produced by the operation on each of these Object Instances.
+For the “Read” operation, the LWM2M Client MUST obtain the access right for the LWM2M Server on each Object Instance according to Section 7.2.2.1 Obtaining Access Right and the LWM2M Client MUST retrieve all the Object Instances for which the LWM2M Server has “Read” access right; for each of these qualified Object Instances, the LWM2M Client MUST retrieve all the Resources except the Resources which do not support the “Read” operation.
+The Client MUST then aggregate all the information individually produced by the operation on each of these Object Instances and send that to the LWM2M Server.

-For the “Observe” operation, the LWM2M Client MUST perform the operation on all the Object Instances for which the LWM2M Server has “Read” Access Right; for each of these qualified Object Instances, the LWM2M Client MUST perform the “Observe ” operation.
+For the “Observe” operation, the LWM2M Client MUST perform the operation.